chipsalliance/firrtl-spec/spec.md

 Identifiers may only have the following characters: upper and lower case letters, digits, and `_`{.firrtl}.
 Identifiers cannot begin with a digit.

-Literal identifiers allow for using a string as an identifier which is not a legal identifier.
+Literal identifiers allow for using an expanded set of characters in an identifier.
 Such an identifier is encoded using leading and trailing backticks, `\``{.firrtl}.
+A literal identifier has the same restrictions as an identifier, _but it is allowed to start with a digit_.
 E.g., it is legal to use `\`0\``{.firrtl} as a literal identifier in a Bundle field (or anywhere else an identifier may be used).

-A FIRRTL compiler is allowed to change a literal identifier to an identifier of the target language (e.g., Verilog) if the literal identifier is not representable in the target language.
+A FIRRTL compiler is allowed to change a literal identifier to a legal identifier in the target language (e.g., Verilog) if the literal identifier is not directly representable in the target language.

 Comments begin with a semicolon and extend until the end of the line.
 Commas are treated as whitespace, and may be used by the user for clarity if desired.